WICG/turtledove/FLEDGE.md

 ```

 The browser will only allow the `joinAdInterestGroup()` operation with the permission of both the site being visited and the group's owner.
-The site can allow or deny permission to any or all third parties via a `Feature-Policy`, where the default policy is to allow all in the top-level page and to deny all in cross-domain iframes.
+The site can allow or deny permission to any or all third parties via a `Permissions-Policy`, where the default policy is to allow all in the top-level page and to deny all in cross-domain iframes.
 The group's owner can indicate permission by `joinAdInterestGroup()` running in a page or iframe in the owner's domain, and can delegate that permission to any other domains via a list at a `.well-known` URL.
-These can be combined, to allow a DSP to add a person to one of its interest groups based on publisher context, as discussed in [TERN](https://github.com/WICG/turtledove/blob/master/TERN.md#c-contextual-interest-groups) — provided the publisher's `Feature-Policy` permits interest group additions by its SSP, and the DSP gives this SSP this ability.
+These can be combined, to allow a DSP to add a person to one of its interest groups based on publisher context, as discussed in [TERN](https://github.com/WICG/turtledove/blob/master/TERN.md#c-contextual-interest-groups) — provided the publisher's `Permissions-Policy` permits interest group additions by its SSP, and the DSP gives this SSP this ability.
 If some permission is missing, `joinAdInterestGroup()` will raise an `Error` describing the reason for failure.

 There is a complementary API `navigator.leaveAdInterestGroup(myGroup)` which looks only at `myGroup.name` and `myGroup.owner`.
 As a special case to support in-ad UIs, invoking `navigator.leaveAdInterestGroup({})` from inside an ad that is being targeted at a particular interest group will cause the browser to leave that group, irrespective of permission policies.

 The browser will remain in an interest group for only a limited amount of time.
 The duration is specified in the call to `joinAdInterestGroup()`, and will be capped at 30 days.
 This can be extended by calling `joinAdInterestGroup()` again later, with the same group name and owner.
-Successive calls to `joinAdInterestGroup()` will overwrite the previously-stored values for any interest group properties, like the group's userBiddingSignal or list of ads.
+Successive calls to `joinAdInterestGroup()` will overwrite the previously-stored values for any interest group properties, like the group's `userBiddingSignal` or list of ads.

 #### 1.2 Interest Group Attributes

 The `userBiddingSignals` is for storage of additional metadata that the owner can use during on-device bidding, and the `trustedBiddingSignals*` attributes provide another mechanism for making real-time data available for use at bidding time.

 The `dailyUpdateUrl` provides a mechanism for the group's owner to periodically update the attributes of the interest group: any new values returned in this way overwrite the values previously stored (except that the `name` and `owner` cannot be changed).
-However, the browser will only allow daily updates when a sufficiently large number of people have the same `dailyUpdateUrl` , e.g. at least 100 browsers with the same update url.
-This will not include any metadata, so data such as the interest group `name` should be included within the url, so long as url exceeds the minimum count threshold.
+However, the browser will only allow daily updates when a sufficiently large number of people have the same `dailyUpdateUrl` , e.g. at least 100 browsers with the same update URL.
+This will not include any metadata, so data such as the interest group `name` should be included within the URL, so long as the URL exceeds the minimum count threshold.
 (Without this sort of limit, a single-person interest group could be used to observe that person's coarse-grained IP-Geo location over time.)

 The `ads` list contains the various ads that the interest group might show.
 Each entry is an object that includes both a rendering URL and arbitrary metadata that can be used at bidding time.

 The `adComponents` field contains the various ad components (or "products") that can be used to construct ["Ads Composed of Multiple Pieces"](https://github.com/WICG/turtledove/blob/main/FLEDGE.md#34-ads-composed-of-multiple-pieces)).
-Similarly to `ads` field, each entry is an object that includes both a rendering URL and arbitrary metadata that can be used at bidding time.
+Similarly to the `ads` field, each entry is an object that includes both a rendering URL and arbitrary metadata that can be used at bidding time.
 Thanks to `ads` and `adsComponents` being separate fields, the buyer is able to update the `ads` field via daily update without losing `adComponents` stored in the interest group.

 The browser will provide protection against microtargeting, by only rendering an ad if the same rendering URL is being shown to a sufficiently large number of people (e.g. at least 100 people would have seen the ad, if it were allowed to show).
 As discussed in the [Outcome-Based TURTLEDOVE](https://github.com/WICG/turtledove/blob/master/OUTCOME_BASED.md) proposal, this threshold applies only to the rendered creative; all of the metadata associated with ad bidding is not under any such restriction.
 Since a single interest group can carry multiple possible ads that it might show, the group will have an opportunity to re-bid another one of its ads to act as a "fallback ad" any time its most-preferred choice is below threshold.
 This means that a small, specialized interest group that is still below the daily-update threshold could still choose to participate in auctions, bidding with a more-generic ad until the group becomes large enough.